· Compliance · 10 min read

 • Legible — not faded, torn, water-damaged, or obscured

-• Accurate — the contents description matches what is actually in the drum
+• Accurate — if the label includes a contents or waste-identity field, it matches what is actually in the drum

 A container with a missing, damaged, or inaccurate label is treated as an unlabeled container.
-An unlabeled container cannot demonstrate compliance with any requirement, because the accumulation start date — the basis of every time-limit calculation — is unverifiable.
+An unlabeled container cannot demonstrate compliance with the SQG/LQG marking rules, because the accumulation start date — the basis of every time-limit calculation — is unverifiable.

 Accumulation Dates — The Countdown Check

-The weekly inspection is your primary mechanism for catching containers that are approaching their regulatory time limit.
+The weekly inspection is your primary mechanism for catching containers that are approaching their LQG 90-day or SQG 180-day accumulation limit.
 During each inspection:

 • Note the accumulation start date on every container